pattonsgirl/CEG2350/Labs/Lab04/README.md

 - Make all task tracker actions utilize function calls
 - Track task numbers so that the users can give a task number instead of the task description

+If you have additional ideas, run them by the TA's first to see if they are worthy of this extra credit.

 ## Submission

 - In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo